In Country

 In Country is a 1989 American drama film produced and directed by Norman Jewison, starring Bruce Willis and Emily Lloyd.
 The screenplay by Frank Pierson and Cynthia Cidre was based on the novel by Bobbie Ann Mason.
 The original music score was composed by James Horner.
-Willis earned a best supporting actor Golden Globe nomination for his role.
+For his role, Willis earned a nomination for Best Supporting Actor at the 47th Golden Globe Awards.

 Plot

-Recent high school graduate Samantha Hughes, 17, lives in fictional Hopewell, Kentucky.
-Her uncle Emmett Smith, a laid-back Vietnam veteran, suffers from post-traumatic stress disorder.
-Samantha's father, Dwayne, was killed in Vietnam at 21 after marrying and impregnating Samantha's mother, Irene.
-Samantha finds some old photographs, medals, and letters of her father, and becomes obsessed with finding out more about him.
+Recent high school graduate, 17-year-old Samantha Hughes lives with her Uncle Emmett, a Vietnam veteran with post-traumatic stress disorder, in Kentucky.
+Samantha's father, Dwayne, was killed in Vietnam after marrying her mother, Irene.
+Samantha finds some old photographs, medals and letters that belonged to her father and becomes obsessed with finding out more about him.

-Irene, who has moved to Lexington, Kentucky with her second husband, wants Samantha to move in with them and go to college.
-But Samantha would rather stay with Emmett and try to find out more about her father.
-Her mother is no help, as she tells Samantha, "Honey, I married him a month before he left for the war.
-He was 19.
-I hardly even remember him."
-Finally, Samantha, Emmett and her grandmother visit the Vietnam Veterans Memorial in Washington, D.C.
-Finding her father's name in the memorial releases cathartic emotions in Samantha and her family.
+Though Irene wants Samantha to move in with her and her second husband and go to college, Samantha stays with Emmett to learn more about her father.

+Samantha talks to other veterans and eventually reads her father's diary.
+She travels with Emmett to the Vietnam Veterans Memorial in Washington, D.C. where finding her father's name on the memorial wall at last gives Samantha some closure about his death.